-Higher Breeding worth of Jersey means greater efficiency and less environmental impact

-At the whole farm level, a high genetic merit herd, (high BW) is more efficient at converting drymatter into milk solids than a low genetic merit herd and therefore has lower greenhouse gas and N emissions per ton of DM^(1,34).
-As of February 2018, the national average breeding worth of mixed-age Friesians and JxF was 57% and 87% of Jerseys.
-For 2017 born heifer calves the national average BW of Friesians and JxF was 73% and 97% of Jerseys respectively(28).
+Higher Breeding worth of Jersey means greater efficiency and less environmental impact greenhouse gas and N emissions per ton of DM(1,34).
+As of February 2023, the national average breeding worth of mixed-age Friesians and JxF was 61% and 83% of Jerseys respectively.
+For 2022 born heifer calves the national average BW of Friesians and JxF was 70% and 87% of Jerseys respectively(28).
 Consequently, as things currently sit, Jerseys will produce less greenhouse gas and N than other breeds because of their inherently greater FCE and their higher average BW.
-This trend of greater genetic merit of cows containing Jersey genetics is likely to continue into the future as, at February 2018, the top 30 BW daughter proven bulls that are the sires of the next generation of cows consist of 71% Jersey genetics and just 29% Friesian genetics(23).
+This trend of greater genetic merit of cows containing Jersey genetics is likely to continue into the future as, at February 2023, the top 30 BW daughter proven bulls that are the sires of the next generation of cows consist of 74% Jersey genetics and just 26% Friesian genetics(23).